racoelhosilva/FSI_ctfsAndLogbooks/CTF12.md

 Since the RSA encryption is closely related to prime numbers, and since the challenge gives approximate values for the primes `p` and `q` used in the encryption, the first step is to discover the primes themselves.
 A good way to approach this is to develop a primality testing algorithm/heuristic.
 The suggestion for this task is the Miller-Rabin algorithm.

-The Miller-Rabin test is a probabilistic primality test that determines whether a given number is prime or not.
+The [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) is a probabilistic primality test that determines whether a given number is prime or not.
 If the test discards the number, it cannot be prime.
 Hovewer, if the test passes, the number is likely to be prime, up to a certain probability.

 An implementation of the Miller-Rabin algorithm is provided below: